 I love this bread!
-My mother has been making this bread for years and years - since I was a little girl.
+My mother has been making this Italian easter bread for years and years - since I was a little girl.
 I always looked forward to it around Easter.
-To this day, it's still a special tradition during the Easter season along with other specialities such as Easter pie and Italian rice pie, which I hope to post about one of these years.
+To this day, it's still a special tradition during the Easter season along with other specialities such as Easter pie and Italian rice pie.

 Much like other traditional Italian recipes, every family has their own recipe for Easter bread.
 But, overall, it is similar: a yellowish, sweet bread that is similar to brioche or challah, but sweeter.

 One recipe in particular seemed special to me, and that was a recipe from my cousin's boyfriend's family in South Philly.
 When I was younger, my cousin was dating a guy whose mom made the BEST easter bread ever because it was light as a feather.
 We were absolutely dying to have the recipe but you know these things aren't always possible, especially in some Italian families where family recipes might not always be shared.
 Yup, it's true.

 Imagine our surprise when she shared this one!
 It's really not terribly unique when it comes to ingredients but I will say that the techniques shared here are what will get you the best Easter bread of your dreams, a light, airy, and tender crumb.

 So, you wanna know the secrets to this bread?
 First of all, make sure it's really Easter bread.
 Italian easter bread is high-ish in sugar and fat.
 Sorry, but that's what makes it good!